saramartz/saramartz/README.md

 </div>

-I'm a creative front end developer with a fashion designer background who is passionate about building websites from the ground up; from concept, navigation, layout and programming to UX and SEO.
+I'm a creative front end developer with a fashion designer background who is passionate about building websites from scratch; from concept, navigation, layout and programming to UX and SEO.
 Some technologies I enjoy working with include ReactJS, JavaScript, and Bootstrap.
-My interest in the tech ecosystem leads me to learn new things everyday with a focus on mastering the MERN stack.
+My interest in the tech ecosystem leads me to learn new things everyday focusing on mastering the MERN stack.

 ## Languages and Tools ⚙